'Forever And A Death': The Bond Connection

 Does James Bond appear in Forever and a Death?
 Were any of the characters carried over to the novel?

 No (to both questions).
 Instead of Bond, Westlake created the character of George Manville, an engineer hired by Richard Curtis, the novel’s antagonist, to oversee the construction of luxury resorts.
 Manville gradually learns of his employer’s plans to destroy Hong Kong.

 How does Forever and a Death resemble the Bond 18 stories?

 In both the treatments and novel, an American business tycoon plans to loot Hong Kong’s banks and collapse the city’s infrastructure using a soliton, or oscillating wave, triggered by explosives in a maze of underground tunnels.
 The hero, with the help of a female companion, has to go underground and defuse the explosives.
 In the treatments the villain aims to carry this out on the eve of the July 1, 1997 handover of Hong Kong to China.
 The events of Westlake’s novel, however, take place about a year after the handover.

 There is also one key scene in Forever and a Death that originally appeared in the first Westlake treatment.
-In the novel Curtis and Manville prepare to level an island off the coast of Australia using a soliton for the purpose of developing hotels.
+In the novel Curtis and Manville prepare to level an island off the coast of Australia using a soliton for the purpose of building hotels.
 Environmental activist Kim Baldur, believing the explosions will damage the island’s coral reef, swims right into the detonation area.
 Environmental activist Kim Baldur, believing Curtis's soliton will damage the island's coral reef, swims right into the detonation area just as the explosives go off.
-The basic outline of this scene was created for Bond 18 as an introduction to the character of Muffy Bhang, a Chinese government agent who uses the cover identity of an environmental activist.
+The basic outline of this scene was created for Bond 18 as an introduction to Muffy Bhang, a Chinese government agent who pretends to be an activist as a professional cover.

 I’ve heard that some of the Bond stories were developed using a mix of material by different writers.
 Was that the case with Westlake’s work?